REF: EXEC_SUMMARY // BILL_v1.6

 Reputation provides long-term consequences for short-term defection.
 Trusted systems gain access; untrustworthy systems are excluded.

-Statutory Implementation: The Negative List (§ 325M.02, Subd.
-4) creates a privacy-preserving reputation registry.
-Nonreversible Identity Tokens use Argon2id hashes with a secret Authority Pepper.
+Statutory Implementation: The Fraud Prevention Registry (§ 325M.02, Subd.
+4) creates a privacy-preserving reputation system.
+Nonreversible Identity Tokens prevent raw identifier storage.
+The registry is maintained solely for fraud prevention—explicitly not a consumer report (FCRA containment).
 Bad actors cannot escape consequences by creating new shell entities.

 Traditional markets price the residual risk.
 Insurers become de facto regulators, requiring specific safety measures as conditions for coverage.
-The state provides the final backstop.
+The industry association provides the final backstop.

 THE HOLDING